Joe Strummer: The Clash (1976–1986)

 Before the album Combat Rock was released in 1982, Strummer went into hiding and the band's management said that he had "disappeared".
-Bernie Rhodes, the band's manager, pressured Joe to do so because tickets were selling slowly for the Scottish leg of an upcoming tour.
+Bernie Rhodes, the band's manager, pressured Strummer to do so because tickets were selling slowly for the Scottish leg of an upcoming tour.
 It was planned for Strummer to travel, in secret, to Texas and stay with his friend, musician Joe Ely.
 Uneasy with his decision, Strummer instead decided to genuinely disappear and "dicked around" in France.
-During this time, Strummer ran the Paris Marathon in April 1982.
+During this time, Strummer ran the London Marathon in April 1982.
 He claimed his training regimen consisted of 10 pints of beer the night before the race.
-For this period of time, Joe's whereabouts were a mystery not only to the public, but to the band's management as well.
-Joe said later that this was a huge mistake and that you "have to have some regrets".
+For this period of time, Strummer's whereabouts were a mystery not only to the public, but to the band's management as well.
+Strummer said later that this was a huge mistake and that you "have to have some regrets".
 This was in spite of the popular success of the single "Rock the Casbah".
 During this time, band members began to argue frequently, and with tensions high, the group began to fall apart.

-In September 1983, Strummer issued the infamous "Clash Communique", and fired Mick Jones.
+In September 1983, Strummer fired Mick Jones.
 Topper Headon had earlier been kicked out of the band because of his heroin addiction, and Terry Chimes was brought back temporarily to fill his place until the permanent replacement, Pete Howard, could be found.
 This left the band with only two of its original members, Strummer and Simonon.
 Rhodes persuaded Strummer to carry on, adding two new guitarists.
 Under this lineup, they released the album Cut the Crap in 1985.
 The album was panned by fans and critics alike and Strummer disbanded the Clash.

 At the band's induction into the Rock and Roll Hall of Fame, the Clash was said to be "considered one of the most overtly political, explosive and exciting bands in rock and roll history".